-%eax would just hold the pointer to the top of the stack rather than the value at the top.
+then %eax would just hold the pointer to the top of the stack rather than the value at the top.
 Putting %esp in parenthesis causes the computer to go to indirect addressing mode, and therefore we get the value pointed to by %esp.
-If we want to access the value right below the top of the stack, we can simply do
+If we want to access the value right below the top of the stack, we can simply issue this instruction: